 At Waypoint 008, you'll come to the Catalina State Park boundary.
 Go through the gate.
 You will have several small, rocky hills to climb, but they aren't too bad.

 Around Waypoint 009, the trail widens and becomes a little bit sandy.
-Not sandy enough to be difficult, though.
 You will see the equestrian center down the hill and know you are almost done.
 Follow this wide trail until you reach the equestrian center.
-Now, retrace your way back to the starting point (enjoy those hills :-) or ride out Catalina State Park.
+Now, retrace your way back to the starting point (enjoy those hills :-).

 Have fun and be safe!